-However, Modi’s point of there being friction between Prime Minister Nehru, Defence Minister VK Krishna Menon and General Thimayya holds, although that was from around a decade after 1948 and had nothing to do with first Indo-Pak war.
+However, Modi’s contention that there was friction between Prime Minister Nehru, Defence Minister VK Krishna Menon and General Thimayya is true – although that was from around a decade after 1948 and had nothing to do with first Indo-Pak war.

 Matters came to a head in 1959 and Thimayya wrote to the prime minister, offering to resign.
 Nehru, eventually, persuaded Thimayya to take back his resignation but the matter was also leaked to the press.